DFE-Digital/architecture/reference/dfe-target-architecture.md

 -   analysts
 -   operational and delivery teams

-We sometimes refer to this model as the **'fidget spinner'** view of DfE services because it shows how different types of interaction revolve around shared data and enabling capabilities.
+This model is sometimes referred to as the **'fidget spinner'** view of DfE services.
+It highlights that different types of interaction with DfE - customer, partner and internal business journeys - revolve around shared operational data and reusable capabilities.

 ![Conceptual diagram showing the "fidget spinner" model of DfE services.
 Three main user journeys radiate from a central core of shared data and